-- And in Fire Emblem: The Sacred Stones there is the sacred tome Excalibur, whose animation is a green-tinted, razor-HURRICANE.
+- Fire Emblem: The Sacred Stones has the sacred tome Excalibur, whose animation is a green-tinted, razor-HURRICANE.
 It can only be used by an S-Level mage, and it grants + 5 speed.
 The combat animation is slightly impractical, but incredibly fun to watch—especially when used by a sage, since they have ankle-length capes.

 - It IS called the Wind Knife in certain promotional or other references.

 - There was also a B-rank tome called Alacalibur that was a lesser version of Excalibur, but it got Dummied Out.

 - Marik in Fire Emblem: Shadow Dragon joins with an Excalibur tome which fires blades made of air and magic that are strong against basically everything.
 It's a B-rank tome with an ability that lets Marik alone use it at a magic rank of E.

 - The Air Render knife in the various Final Fantasy games would occasionally do this to all enemies, and was a part of the Game Breaker combo known as "Wind God Gau" in Final Fantasy VI.